 Have fun cooking this adobong kangkong!
 Let us know what you think!

 Adobong Kangkong Recipe

-- 1 bunch water spinach kangkong, leaves separated and stalks chopped in 1 inch length
+- 1 bunch kangkong leaves and stalks separated.
+Stalks cut in 1-inch pieces

 - 1/4 cup soy sauce